KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 ## Ideas / To do

+- Use data from GitHub API: https://api.github.com/repos/MichMich/MagicMirror
+  - Is there also a GitLab API?
 - Create test result overview (like a statistic).
 - Statistics per module
   - last update date